Olav V: Legacy

 King Olav's leadership during the Second World War made him a symbol of Norwegian independence and national unity.
 As King Olav's wife, Princess Märtha, died of cancer, the King Olav V's Prize for Cancer Research was established in 1992.

 A 2005 poll by the Norwegian Broadcasting Corporation named King Olav "Norwegian of the Century".

 In popular culture

 Viktor Andersen portrayed the two-year-old Prince Alexander (Olav) in the 2009 NRK drama series Harry & Charles.
 Actor Anders Baasmo Christiansen was chosen to portray Crown Prince Olav in the 2016 drama The King's Choice while Tobias Santelmann portrayed Olav in the 2021 NRK drama Atlantic Crossing.
+In the period drama The Commoner, premiered in 2025 on Amazon Prime Video, Anders Baasmo Christiansen is again portraying Olav V, this time during his reign as King of Norway.